 - Certificate of an accepted bachelor’s degree or equivalent (including transcript of records)

 For admission, you will need to prove good skills in the English language with one of the following certificates:

 - C1 of the Common European Framework of Reference for Languages

-To warrant the timely arrival of your language certificate, do not ask TOEFL or other test providers to send it to us on their own.
-Rather, upload a scan of the certificate into the application system.
+Your certificate has to be handed in for enrollment.
+To ensure the timely arrival of your language certificate, do not ask TOEFL or other test providers to send it to us directly.
+Rather, upload a scan of the certificate in the application portals.
 Later, you will be asked to present the original or an attested copy.
-The requirement for this certificate may be waived if the former degree qualifying for this master’s program was taught in English or if the school education qualifying you for university entrance was in English.
-In such a case, please leave a remark in the appropriate comment field of our online application system and provide proof that the instruction indeed was in English if this is not self-evident, as for instance for studies at regular universities in the U.S.A. or in the UK.
+The requirement for this certificate may be waived if the former degree qualifying for this master program was taught in English or if the school education qualifying you for university entrance was in English.
+In such a case, please leave a remark in the appropriate comment field of the online application portal and provide proof that the instruction indeed was in English if this is not self-evident ( e.g for studies at regular universities in e.g Australia, New Zealand, the U.S.A. or in the UK ).

 In order to get accepted into the master program, a bachelor degree ( B.A or B.Sc ) in a field relevant to digital media ( e.g computer science, systems engineering, design, fine arts, media arts, architecture ) or an equivalent degree is a requirement.
 It is feasible to apply for the master program if this qualifying degree is underway and will be issued before the first of october of the same year. furthermore it is required to present proof that at least 150 ECTS were in received in that program.

 To verify if the former degree(s) qualify for the entry to the master program, we rely on an official German database called Anabin.
 If the former degree cannot be found there, we will contact the German Central Office for Foreign Education.